RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Results and discussions

 \section{Results and discussions}

-In this section, we compare our proposed mode selection approach with three existing mode selection approaches: an RSRP-based \cite{RSRP_baseline}, a Software Defined Networking based (SDN\_joint) \cite{b7}, and a joint mode selection, relay selection and resource allocation (JMSRA) \cite{JMSRA} approaches.
+In this section, we present the performance studies on our proposed mode selection approach and compared with three existing mode selection approaches: an RSRP-based \cite{RSRP_baseline}, a Software Defined Networking based (SDN\_joint) \cite{b7}, and a joint mode selection, relay selection and resource allocation (JMSRA) \cite{JMSRA} approaches.
 All UEs in a run share the same slice (eMBB/uRLLc/mMTc).
 In \cite{RSRP_baseline}, a network selection algorithm has been proposed for D2D network utilizing RSRP and location information of the base stations.
 In \cite{b7}, a handover mechanism has been proposed for a D2D enabled SDN.
 Therein, half handover is executed if the handover condition is satisfied by only one UE, but full handover is executed if the handover condition is satisfied by both the UEs.
 In \cite{JMSRA}, mode selection, relay selection and resource allocation problems for D2D have been formulated jointly using a binary integer non-linear programming problem (BINLP).
-Based on BINLP formulation, a joint approach to deal with all three aforementioned problems has been developed.
 Therein, the QoS has been modeled by a threshold on data rate without any consideration to delay, jitter and packet loss.
 In the next subsection, the simulation set-up is described.